apete12/fitlit/README.md

 - User will see if their step count, hydration consumption, activity or sleep is below average
 - User can choose a different color gradient for the app
 - User will be able to input and store log entries
+- Sort, delete, extend notes by date and activity
+- Add user login functionality
+- Add progress charts
+- Allow for user to input all types of data - sleep, hydration, etc.

 ## Resources
 Josh Comeau's custom [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/) is being used to ensure that the app is more clean and will lead to a better user experience.